Sadie Holloway loves researching and writing about simple ways to live a healthier lifestyle.

 4. Buy nuts whole, in the shell.
 Having to split a pistachio open takes more work than grabbing a handful of shelled nuts and popping them casually into your mouth.
 Anything tricks that help you slow down while you eat can also help you slim down!

 5. Fill half your glass with low-fat milk and then top it up with eggnog.
-This will reduce the fat and sugar content of your drink without sacrificing the yummy taste of this once a year holiday treat.
+This will reduce your drink's fat and sugar content without sacrificing the yummy taste of this once-a-year holiday treat.
 Once you start drinking your eggnog this way, you won’t even notice the difference!

 6. Stuff your stuffing with healthy goodness.
 I’ll admit that I'm a fool for turkey stuffing.
 It’s my favorite holiday dish and I can’t imagine giving it up in order to cut back on fat and calories.
 That’s why I really like the idea of replacing half of the bread in your stuffing recipe with sliced mushrooms, celery, onions, and carrots.
-By adding extra veggies to your stuffing, you’ll be treating yourself to more fiber and fewer calories.
+By adding extra veggies to your stuffing, you’ll get more fiber and fewer calories.

 8. If eating everything on your plate will push your meal over the edge, don't be afraid to leave a few leftover scraps on the side of your plate.
 Sometimes leaving leftovers can’t be helped, especially when you can’t pull apart the item before you put it on your plate.
 For example, you can’t ask for a “piece of pumpkin pie, hold the crust, please!” without sounding a little silly.
 But once that piece of pie is on your plate, it’s OK to eat the filling and leave (most of) the crust.
 (If you can leave the whole crust, well, then, I salute you!)
 Just by skipping the crusty edge of a piece of pie, you can up to 200 calories and 8 grams of fat!